 Manuscript content is assessed for relevance, accuracy, and usefulness to those in healthcare and design settings.
 Manuscripts will be blind reviewed by two or three peer reviewers, depending on the type of paper.
 Authors will receive a summary of reviewer comments and recommendations for revision, and the editors’ final recommendation.

-Authors are also responsible for obtaining written permission to adapt or reprint all material to which they do not hold the copyright (i.e., which they did not create themselves or which has been previously published), including art (figures and tables) and significant textual quotations (exceeding 100 words).
-Please note that this permission covers reproduction in print and for the online issues of HERD.
+Authors are also responsible for obtaining written permission to adapt or reprint all material to which they do not hold the copyright (i.e., which they did not create themselves or which has been previously published), including art (Figures and Tables) and significant textual quotations (exceeding 100 words).
+Please note that this permission covers reproduction in HERD in all current and future formats.
 A form for this purpose can be obtained here.

 GENERAL STYLE AND FORMAT

-Manuscript length depends on the type of article, but in general, the text should be no more than 18-20 pages exclusive of the title page, abstract, references, tables, and figures.
-Manuscripts must be double-spaced in 8-½ x 11-inch format in 12-point Times New Roman font with 1-inch margins.
+Manuscript length depends on the type of article, but in general, the text should be approximately 18–20 pages, exclusive of the Title Page, Executive Summary of Key Concepts, Abstract, Implications for Practice, References, Tables, and Figures.
+Manuscripts must be double-spaced in 8 ½ x 11-inch format in 12-point Times New Roman font with 1-inch margins.

 All pages should be numbered consecutively and include continuous line numbering.
 (To insert continuous line numbering into a Word document, first click on the “Page Layout” tab at the top, next click on “Line Numbers,” then select and click on “Continuous” on the menu.)

-The title page, abstract, manuscript (with CAPITALIZED pull-out quotes), and references are each submitted as separate files.
-Each figure and each table must be submitted in a separate, individual file.
-The author(s) name(s) must not appear anywhere in the abstract or manuscript.
-In addition, for all article types, please identify key words that describe the primary content areas of the paper.
+The Title Page, Executive Summary of Key Concepts, Abstract, text manuscript, Implications for Practice, and References are each submitted as separate files.
+The text manuscript should have pull-out quotes indicated in ALL CAPS.
+Each Figure and each Table must be submitted in a separate, individual file (preferably .jpg, .tif, or .pdf files for Figures; Word files for Tables).
+The author(s) name(s) must not appear anywhere in the Abstract or main text manuscript.
+In addition, for all article types, please identify five (5) keywords that describe the primary content areas of the paper.

 Article Types, Abstracts, and Recommended Lengths